 root user, but this poses a security hazard.
 It’s considered a best practice to limit access to your

 root user account.
-By creating a specialized git user for this process, you could—in theory—open your project to more contributors without granting access to the root user account.
+By creating a specialized git user for this process, you could—if needed—open your project to more contributors without granting access to the root user account.
 The git user account only has access to its own files.
 This way, another contributor, logged in as git, cannot make changes to your server or engage in any unwanted activity.

-It might seem like an unnecessary extra step, but rest assured it is very important to create this additional user account to manage Git remotely.
+It might seem like an unnecessary extra step, but rest assured it is very important to create this additional Linux user on your server to manage Git remotely.

 First things first, it’s time to create a “git” user account with which to do all your git-related work.
 Remember, you can title this user account anything you want.
 Naming the account “git” is merely a simple way to indicate what this user account was created to do.